 - The usual dose of celecoxib is 100 mg once or two times a day.

 - Some people may need higher doses of 200 mg once or two times a day.

 - Always take your celecoxib exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

 How to take celecoxib

-- Take celecoxib with food or immediately after food, to prevent stomach upset.
+- Timing: Take celecoxib with food or immediately after food, to prevent stomach upset.

 - Swallow the capsules whole.
 Do not crush or chew them.
 Take celecoxib with a full glass of water.

 - Limit or avoid alcohol while you are taking celecoxib.
 Alcohol can increase the risk of side effects such as stomach upset.

 - Missed dose: It is not harmful if you miss your celecoxib dose.
 If you miss a dose, take it when you remember, with or after food.
 Do not take double the dose.